atsb/RL_M/README.md

 # Future

+Update: 14/12/2021 - Yes I am still active and yes it is getting updates in a private repository.

 I am still active and am refactoring a huge amount of the source code.
 To continue developing it for modern systems, a lot of the cruft that has accumulated over the past 30 years needs desperate attention.
 Most notably the input/output code and the display code.

 There is no time frame for this and no releases will be done until it is finished.
 Think nethack, which underwent a similar thing.